Introduction

 When Might RSO Be Considered for Dogs?

-- Refractory epilepsy (where CBD alone is ineffective)
+- Refractory epilepsy, where CBD alone isn’t helping

 - Strictly supervised by a vet